chrisarawson/CleanDataProject/README.md

 5. Adds factor and variable names from ```features```
 6. Re-lables the levels of the factor column "Activity" as per the designation in activity_labels.txt (but doesn't read that file).
 7. Subsets ```allData``` using regular expression ```grepl``` into ```dataSummary```
-8. Re-names the variables in ```dataSummary``` with readable names ..* Note that I first did this using a local file ("codebook.csv") but wasn't sure how this would work with Github so re-wrote defining ```newVarNames``` as a silly long vector with each of the new variable names
+8. Re-names the variables in ```dataSummary``` with readable names.
+  * Note that I first did this using a local file ("codebook.csv") but wasn't sure how this would work with Github so re-wrote defining ```newVarNames``` as a silly long vector with each of the new variable names

 So the dataset ```dataSummary``` is a tidy dataset -
 * There are no missing data